Play Live Radio

 Available On Air Stations

 We kick off our first show of the new year with a look ahead.
 Veteran metro reporter David Bauerlein shares his reporter's notebook, offering a glimpse at the local stories he’ll be tracking in 2026.
-The year will bring big choices about where to build a new city jail and where the Jags will play during stadium construction, as well as growing activity on the political pitch, as Republicans begin to determine who will challenge Mayor Donna Deegan in the 2027 city elections.
-We discuss it all and take your calls and questions.
-Click here to connect with us live or submit a question in advance.
+The year will bring big choices about where to build a new city jail and where the Jags will play when they're forced out by stadium construction -- a bit of irony for the finally-winning team that Bauerlein calls "almost peak Jaguars."
+We also discuss growing activity on the political pitch, as Republicans begin to determine who will challenge Mayor Donna Deegan in the 2027 city elections.

 Guest: David Bauerlein, metro reporter at the Florida Times-Union